 More studies still need to be completed on the negative health impacts of titanium, but so far, it’s considered to be a healthy material that’s far better than aluminum or Teflon.

 - Store leftover food in a tupperware that is glass, BPA-free plastic, or something of the like.
 This is better than keeping it in the original pot you cooked it in, as this will reduce exposure to metals.

 - Use bamboo or silicon materials instead of metal to cook with, as this will prevent scraping off any coatings from your cookware.

 - If you’re using cookware that’s made of non-stick material like Teflon or aluminum, a good rule of thumb is to replace it every few years.

 - To reduce the amount of metal that sticks to your food that’s invisible to the naked eye, be sure to put something like coconut oil or vegetable oil in your cookware first to prevent sticking.

 - Always wash cookware thoroughly after use.
 A non-toxic soap is best – that way, it won’t stick to your cookware and thus to your food.

-Think about why you’re wanting healthy cookware and what you’ll be using it for?
-Are you going to be grilling up steaks on cast iron cookware, baking cupcakes with glassware, boiling water with ceramic cookware or do you like to cook a little bit of everything and need something versatile like stainless steel?
+Think about why you’re wanting healthy cooking material and what you’ll be using it for.
+Are you going to be grilling up steaks on cast iron cookware, baking cupcakes with glassware, boiling water with ceramic cookware?
+Or do you like to cook a little bit of everything and need something versatile like stainless steel?
 Perhaps you plan to rarely use your cookware and the potential toxicity doesn’t really matter so much.